 What You Will Learn:

 Testim.io is not a tool but a platform that includes almost all the prime factors like Authoring & Execution, maintenance, troubleshooting, reporting, etc., of automated tests.
 With the introduction to the concept of Dynamic locators, they focus on more testing types like functional testing, end-to-end testing, and UI testing.

 Here is a detailed insight on Testim.io and how it helps you overcome some of the challenges that customers face during automation.

 How is this tool different from other tools?

-In order to understand how Testim differentiates itself from the other tools let’s take a step back on how automation tools have evolved over the past decade.
+To understand how Testim differentiates itself from other tools, let’s take a step back at how automation tools have evolved over the past decade.

 In the past 10 years, there have been several vendor tools and open source tools that tried to address the various problems related to automated testing.
-But, one major problem that no one has addressed until now is the use of static ID’s.
+However, one major problem that no one has addressed so far is the use of static ID’s.

-For Example, say a developer changes the ID name or some attribute of an element on the web page.
-The automated tests immediately break due to this change, as it is still referring to the old ID name.
-This leads to unstable tests and the testers have to spend a lot of time in maintaining them.
+For example, say a developer changes the ID name or some attribute of an element on a web page.
+The automated tests immediately break due to this change, as we are still referring to the old ID name.
+This leads to unstable tests and the testers have to spend a lot of time maintaining them.

 They introduced the concept of Dynamic locators.
-The Artificial Intelligence (AI) underneath the platform in real time, analyzes all the DOM objects of a page and extracts the objects and its properties.
+Artificial Intelligence (AI) underneath the platform in real-time, analyzes all the DOM objects of a page and extracts the objects and their properties.